Mt. Albion Cemetery in April of 2000 - photo by Denise Frederick

 along with the new "Keepers" house (present office/residence) and a small

-Here's the all-time Cemetery Caretaker/Superintendent list, length of service, and the Lot they now rest on.
+Here is a list of the Cemetery Caretakers and Superintendents, length of service, and the Lot they now rest on.

 1) Michael Hanly 1862-1894........Lot 613 Aloe